-ON Pressing the PROG/RUN key will call up the PASSWORD prompt.
+ON Pressing the PROG/RUN key will activate the PASSWORD

+prompt.
 If the ENTER key is pressed while the password value reads 0000, the MONITOR MODE is entered and parameters can be viewed (except for PASSWORD), but not changed.

-OFF Pressing the PROG/RUN key will call up the PASSWORD
+OFF Pressing the PROG/RUN key will activate the PASSWORD

-pressing the PROG/RUN key will call up the PASSWORD prompt.
-If the ENTER key is pressed while the password value reads 0000 (or any other incorrect value), it will be treated as in incorrect password and the display will flash ERROR: INCORRECT, and then return to the PASSWORD prompt to allow another attempt at entering the correct password.
+prompt.
+If the ENTER key is pressed while the password value reads 0000, it will be treated as in incorrect password and the display will flash ERROR: INCORRECT, and then return to the PASSWORD prompt to allow another attempt at entering the correct password.